Behind the scenes

 Why split hairs like this?

-Because the FTC actually defines these terms, and because "kind of made here" claims erode trust the moment a customer reads a label that says otherwise.
+Because "kind of made here" claims erode trust the moment a customer reads a label that says otherwise.
 We'd rather you trust the small, true claim than catch us inflating a big, fuzzy one.
+Honesty is cheaper than a recall, and a lot cheaper than losing you.

-Every product page carries its specific origin claim alongside fiber content and care instructions, so you never have to take a marketing banner's word for it.
-As more of the supply chain becomes something we can responsibly bring home, we'll move pieces from "Assembled" toward "Made" — and we'll tell you when, not before.
+As more of the supply chain becomes something we can responsibly bring home, we'll move pieces from "Assembled" toward "Made" — and we'll tell you when it happens, not before.
+That's a promise we can actually keep.

 One bra.
 Infinite moods.